-- William Larkin, portrait of George Villiers. - Inigo Jones, in 1619 the Banqueting House burned down and Inigo Jones designed a new one which was completed by 1623. - Rubens.
-Important works: - Charles bought Rubens self-portrait. - Rubens painted Aletheia Talbot's portrait. - Rubens Landscape with St. George and Dragon, representing Charles and possibly Henrietta Maria. - Rubens painted Allegory of Peace and War - Rubens discussed the Banqueting House with Inigo Jones in 1630 when it had already been built for 8 years.
+- 1639, 28,000 troops invade Scotland headed by Arundel, they lose. - 1640 Charles needs money to raise another army so he recalled Parliament but it only wanted to discuss the issues and limit his power.
+He disbands the so called 'Short Parliament'. - 1639 Orazio Gentileschi died, 1640 Artemisia left England and Rubens died and 1641 Van Dyck died. - 1642 Charles attempts to arrest five MPs but they have fled.
+Charles fled to Hampton Court and sends Henrietta Maria abroad.
+22 August Civil War declared.
+Charles moves to Oxford.
+Dobson paints a portrait of Charles II. - 1643 (p.
+205) art collections are defined as commodities not religious objects to be destroyed.
+Arundel smuggles his collection abroad and sells it for £54,000.
+The Buckingham collection was sold for £7,000 and the Hamilton collection sold.
+The Duke of Northumberland obtains many pieces cheaply.
+He takes custody of the king's children and pays Lely to paint The Three Children of Charles I and Charles I with James, Duke of York, p.
+208. - Artists - William Larkin, portrait of George Villiers, p.67 - Inigo Jones, 1619 Banqueting House burned down and Inigo Jones designed a new one. - Rubens.
+Important works: - Charles bought Rubens self-portrait, p.
+76. - Rubens painted Aletheia Talbot's portrait, p.76 - P. 150-1 Rubens Landscape with St. George and Dragon - Allegory of Peace and War - P. 152 Rubens discussed the Banqueting House with Inigo Jones in 1630 when it had already been built for 8 years.
 There was a lack of money.
 Before returning Charles gave him a £500 diamond, a jewelled sword and knighted him.
-The ceiling paintings were installed in 1635, The Benefits of the Reign of James I, The Apotheosis of James I, The Union of the Two Crowns.
-They were the first example of English baroque. - Van Dyck (1599-1641) visited in 1620 briefly and Arundel and others negotiated for his return in 1630.
-He painted Rinaldo and Armida (1629,
+The paintings (p.
+170-1), were installed in 1635, The Benefits of the Reign of James I, The Apotheosis of James I, The Union of the Two Crowns.
+They were the first example of English baroque. - Van Dyck (1599-1641) visited in 1620 briefly and Arundel and other negotiated for his return in 1630.
+He painted Rinaldo and Armida (1629, Baltimore Museum of Art) which impressed the court.
+But in 1632 there was an argument between VD and Gerbeir (p.
+152) who was given the task to bring him to England.
+Eventually VD arrived in 1632 and was treated and paid well and also knighted.
+England was growing.
+In 1631 the Earl of Bedford bought Covent garden, Inigo Jones had added a classical portico to St. Pauls, the

-Baltimore Museum of Art) which impressed the court.
-But in 1632 there was an argument between Van Dyck and Gerbeir who was given the task to bring him to England.
-Eventually Van Dyck arrived in 1632 and was treated and paid well and also knighted.
-In 1631 the Earl of Bedford bought Covent garden, Inigo Jones had added a classical portico to St. Pauls, the Strand was being improved.
-There were many artists in London by 1632.
+Strand was being improved.
+There were many artists in London in 1632.